JuliaParallel/ClusterManagers.jl/README.md

 where

 - `np` is the number of workers to be started
-- `affinities` if specified, is a list of CPU Ids.
+- `affinities` if specified, is a list of CPU IDs.
 As many workers as entries in `affinities` are launched.
-Each worker is pinned to the specified CPU Id.
+Each worker is pinned to the specified CPU ID.
 - `mode` (used only when `affinities` is not specified, can be either `COMPACT` or `BALANCED`) - `COMPACT` results in the requested number of workers pinned to cores in increasing order, For example, worker1 => CPU0, worker2 => CPU1 and so on. `BALANCED` tries to spread the workers.
 Useful when we have multiple CPU sockets, with each socket having multiple cores.
 A `BALANCED` mode results in workers spread across CPU sockets.
 Default is `BALANCED`